celestiaorg/CIPs/cips/cip-4.md

 Non-pruned nodes MAY advertise themselves under a new `archival` tag, in which case the nodes MUST store and distribute data in all blocks.

-Data availability sampling light nodes SHOULD sample blocks created in the last 30 days + 1 hour worth of seconds (the sampling window of 2595600 seconds).
+Data availability sampling light nodes SHOULD sample blocks created in the last 30 days worth of seconds (the sampling window of 2592000 seconds).

 ## Rationale

-30 days + 1 hour worth of seconds (2595600 seconds) is chosen for the following reasons:
+30 days worth of seconds (2592000 seconds) is chosen for the following reasons:
 * Data availability sampling light nodes need to at least sample data within the Tendermint weak subjectivity period of 21 days in order to independently verify the data availability of the chain, and so they need to be able to sample data up to at least 21 days old.
-* 30 days + 1 hour worth of seconds (2595600 seconds) ought to be a reasonable amount of time for data to be downloaded from the chain by any application that needs it, accounting for clock drift.
+* 30 days worth of seconds (2,592,000 seconds) ought to be a reasonable amount of time for data to be downloaded from the chain by any application that needs it.

 ## Backwards Compatibility

 The implementation of pruned nodes will break backwards compatibility in a few ways:

-1. Light nodes running on older software (without the sampling window) will not be able to sample historical data (blocks older than 30 days + 1 hour) as nodes advertising on the `full` tag will no longer be expected to provide historical blocks.
+1. Light nodes running on older software (without the sampling window) will not be able to sample historical data (blocks older than 30 days) as nodes advertising on the `full` tag will no longer be expected to provide historical blocks.
 2. Similarly, full nodes running on older software will not be able to sync historical blocks without discovering non-pruned nodes on the `archival` tag.
 3. Requesting blobs from historical blocks via a light node or full node will not be possible without discovering non-pruned nodes on the `archival` tag.